Versions

 Detailed description of assesments during the term: 1.
 Complex, written assessment of competence-type competence elements in written form.
 The thesis may con-sist of test questions, which are the interpretation of certain concepts and the recognition of their interrela-tions; essay questions examining lexical knowledge and synthesizing ability.
 The available working time of 30-90 minutes.
 2. In addition, students will have the opportunity to hold a presentation during the semester by applying for the topics provided by the professors.
 The result of the performance is included in the evaluation.

-Proportion of performance evaluations performed during the diligence period in the rating
+Percentage of performance assessments, conducted during the study period, within the rating

 • Midterm exams: 100

-The condition for obtaining the signature, validity of the signature
+Conditions for obtaining a signature, validity of the signature

 Assessment of the learning outcomes described under 2.2. is based on two written tests.
 To complete the course is needed to pass at least 50% each of the midterm exams, to solve the revision questions available on Moodle and attend 70% of the lectures.